 Well (exploratory and development): a hole drilled for the purpose of finding or producing crude oil or natural gas, or providing services related to the production of crude oil and natural gas.

-(OPEC Member Countries are shown in bold.)
+(OPEC Member Countries are shown in bold-blue.)

-OECD Americas: Chile, Canada, Mexico and United States.
+OECD Americas: Canada, Chile, Mexico and United States.

 OECD Europe: Austria, Belgium, Czech Republic, Denmark (including Faroe Islands), Estonia, Finland, France (including Andorra and Monaco), Germany, Greece, Hungary, Iceland, Ireland, Italy (including San Marino and the Holy See), Latvia, Lithuania, Luxembourg, Netherlands, Norway (including Svalbard and Jan Mayen Islands), Poland, Portugal, Slovakia, Slovenia, Spain (including Canary Islands), Sweden, Switzerland (including Liechtenstein), Turkey and United Kingdom.